ConorHogan/Programming_Scripting_Projects/README.md

 Finally, I insterted the variables in to the a string to print using the "f-strings" feature and also printed the "count_per_speciesdf" dataframe.

 ### 3.4.3 STATISTICS FUNCTIONS
-I next moved on to doing some statistical calculation on the dataset.
-While I count of used the groupby and calculate method I used above to create dataframes summarising the data in different way, I instead opted to create function.
-I mainly took this approach to use some of what we he learned on the course.
+I next moved on to doing some statistical calculations on the dataset.
+While I counld have used the groupby and calculate method I used above to create dataframes summarising the data in different way, I instead opted to create a series of functions.
+I mainly took this approach in order to use some of what we he learned on the course.
 The functions I create were used to calculate the range(max/min), median, average, standard deviation, mode, and variance for each of the four "Attribute" columns in the dataset.

 Each of the functions work in roughly the same way: